SolarNetworkFoundation/solarnetwork.net/content/_index.md

     img="/img/SN-CTO-Simple-Start.svg"
     alt="Diagram of a circle flying out of an open box." >}}

     Keen to get up and running?
-We make it easy to start collecting, visualising and analysing energy data right away.
+We make it easy to start collecting, visualising, and analysing energy data right away.

   {{</deck-card>}}